sodaviz/soda/docs/source/api/interfaces/BarPlotConfig.rst

 .. container:: content

-  A callback to define the fill opacity of the glyph.
+  This defines the fill opacity of the glyph.

 height
 ******